2023 Most Popular Communication & Journalism Doctor's Degree Schools in Pennsylvania

 Women make up 70% of the communication and journalism majors at the school.

-A rank of #2 on this year’s list means Temple University is a great place for communication and journalism students working on their doctor’s degree.
-Located in the city of Philadelphia, Temple is a public college with a fairly large student population.
+Out of the 4 schools in Pennsylvania that were part of this year’s ranking, Temple University landed the # 2 spot on the list.
+Located in the large city of Philadelphia, Temple is a public school with a fairly large student population.

 Of the 8 students majoring in communication and journalism at Temple, 13% are male and 88% are female.

-Read full report on Communication & Journalism at Temple University
+Full Communication & Journalism at Temple University Report

 Women make up 43% of the communication and journalism majors at the school.